tdk180/data_viz/README.md

 - Interactive Graph Visualization - Cytoscape

 Instructions and information about the files uploaded:
-The files that are needed to correctly visualize the project are the following:
+All the files that are needed to correctly visualize the project are contained in the folder called 'Final Folder'.
+In the folder there are the following files:
 - Scraping code --> it contains all the code to scrape the data from Transfermarkt.com

 - Datasets: